BerthyBerth/SolarMoon/README.md

 # SolarMoon

-Repository of the codes made by Fenyco for the SolarMoon project.
+Repository of the codes made by Fenyco and Lookas for the SolarMoon project.